SIMI is proud to present our first book "Contemporary Issues In Mediation Volume 1"!

 By Tan Ting Wei Kelly

-E-copies of the book are also available through our publisher here.
+E-copies of the essays are also available through our publisher here.

 By William Ury, co-author of Getting To Yes